 In collaboration with the Centers for Disease Control and Prevention (CDC) and the Jordanian Ministry of Health, EMPHNET conducted a seroepidemiologic investigation for survivors and contacts of the Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
-The investigation was done for the cases identified in 2015, and was performed in hospitals in Amman and Zarga between April 2 and 7, 2016.
+The investigation was done for the cases identified in 2015 and was performed in hospitals in Amman and Zarqa between April 2 and 7, 2016.

-The first known cases of MERS-CoV in Jordan occurred in Zarga between March and April of 2012.
-New cases and clusters of the MERS-CoV infections continue to occur within the Arabian Peninsula and have been exported to other countries around the world.
+The first known cases of MERS-CoV in Jordan occurred in Zarqa between March and April of 2012.
+New cases and clusters of MERS-CoV infections continue to occur within the Arabian Peninsula and have been exported to other countries around the world.
 Little is known regarding the duration of antibody responses following MERS-CoV exposure and infection.
 Moreover, for the first time, a large-scale deletion in the MERS coronavirus has been identified.
 Notably, all MERS cases in Jordan of 2015 were identified as having this deletion.
 It is for this reason that the sero-epidemiologic investigation was conducted.

-Preventing Emerging and Reemerging Infections Mini-grant Projects, 2015
+Preventing Emerging and Re-emerging Infections Mini-grant Projects, 2015

-EMPHNET offered mini grants for competitive proposals with the purpose of implementing projects related to regional priority challenges to address country gaps related to infectious diseases.
+EMPHNET offered mini-grants for competitive proposals to implement projects related to regional priority challenges to address country gaps related to infectious diseases.
 Hence, joint animal and human health teams from Eastern Mediterranean countries partnered to develop proposals with the ultimate goal of improving management best practices and sustainable disease control methodologies for evolving pathogens.
-From these proposals, EMPHNET funded four projects related to enhancing biosafety and biosecurity by developing reference materials and conducting training of trainers for MOH personnel in Egypt; developing biorisk management guidelines for Jordan; developing rapid response teams' quidelines in Jordan; and establishing an integrative zoonotic epidemiological surveillance system to address human health risks in Morocco by employing West Nile Fever and Rift Valley Fever as a model.
+From these proposals, EMPHNET funded four projects related to enhancing biosafety and biosecurity by developing reference materials and conducting training of trainers for MOH personnel in Egypt; developing bio risk management guidelines for Jordan; developing rapid response teams'

+guidelines in Jordan; and establishing an integrative zoonotic epidemiological surveillance system to address human health risks in Morocco by employing West Nile Fever and Rift Valley Fever as a model.

-Middle East respiratory syndrome corona-virus Follow-up Study in Jordan, 2015
+Middle East Respiratory Syndrome Corona-virus Follow-up Study in Jordan, 2015

-In April 2012, the Jordan Ministry of Health investigated outbreak of lower an respiratory illnesses at a hospital in Jordan; two fatal cases were retrospectively confirmed bv real-time reverse transcription polymerase chain reaction (rRT-PCR) to be the first detected cases of Middle East respiratory syndrome (MERS-CoV).
-Epidemiologic and clinical characteristics of selected potential cases were assessed through serum blood specimens, medical record reviews, and interviews with surviving outbreak household members. contacts. and healthcare personnel.
-Cases of MERS-CoV infection were identified using three CDC serologic tests for detection of anti-MERS-CoV antibodies.
+In April 2012, the Jordan Ministry of Health investigated an outbreak of lower respiratory illnesses at a hospital in Jordan; two fatal cases were retrospectively confirmed by real-time reverse transcription polymerase chain reaction (rRT-PCR) to be the first detected cases of Middle (MERS-CoV).
+East respiratory syndrome Epidemiologic and clinical characteristics of selected potential cases were assessed through serum blood specimens, medical record reviews, and interviews with surviving outbreak members, household contacts, and healthcare personnel.
+Cases of MERS-CoV infection were identified using three CDC serologic tests for the detection of anti-MERS-CoV antibodies.